Cold Weather Penguin Camera

 A Cast of Characters

 Helzberg Penguin Plaza opened its doors in October 2013.
-It's currently home to 17 king penguins, eight macaroni penguins, and 45 gentoo penguins.
+It's currently home to king penguins, macaroni penguins, gentoo penguins, and chinstrap penguins.
 You can see all of them swimming and strolling around in this cold-weather habitat.
-The Kansas City Zoo is also home to 19 Humboldt penguins that live in a separate warm-weather habitat.
+The Kansas City Zoo is also home to a family of Humboldt penguins that live in a separate warm-weather habitat.

 All of the penguins have names, and Zoo staff can tell them apart by the bands they wear on their wings.
 Look closely and you may be able to see names on some of the bands.